neuro-inc/platform-docs/first-steps/collaborative-development.md

 ### Viewing job IDs and names

-You can view the IDs and names of currently running jobs available to you both in the CLI and the Web UI.
+You can view the IDs and names of currently running jobs available to you both in the CLI and the Apolo Console.

 {% tabs %}
 {% tab title="CLI" %}